Jwarni/react-hook/README.md

-# Getting Started with Create React App
+# React App for user list using React Hook and Async function.

-this app build to get list of users .
+This app build to get list of users .
 I use react hook and asyn function .

 ## Available Scripts